billchurch/webssh2_client/README.md

    };
    ```

-By leveraging these configuration options, you can customize the WebSSH2 client to suit your specific needs or integrate it seamlessly into your existing systems.
-Remember that the server handles authentication, providing flexibility in how credentials are managed and secured.
+By leveraging these configuration options, you can customize the WebSSH2 client to suit your needs or integrate it seamlessly into your existing systems.
+Remember that the server handles authentication, providing flexibility in managing and securing credentials.

 ## Usage